First, some much needed formalities:

-In short, guys and gals, no part 141 certification means no use of your post 9/11 G.I Benefits.
+In short, guys and gals, no part 141 certification means no use of your post 9/11 GI Bill® Benefits.
 It’s that simple.
 And not every flight school that is FAA part 141 certified has approval from the VA.
-USAeroFlight is part 141 certified and Veterans Administration (VA) approved.

 Flight schools that want to give their students the choice to earn flight licenses and ratings with fewer required flight hours and submit themselves to a more rigorous set of rules and inspections by the FAA become part 141 certified.
 The advantage to the student is a reduced number of flight hours and a reduced cost to achieve the same levels of certification as compared to a student who earns them under part 61 flight rules.
 Basically, the flight school that goes to the trouble of meeting all of the FAA requirements to be a part 141 school allows the student to earn their ratings faster and with less expense.

-The Veterans Administration requires veterans who are using their Veterans’ Benefits for post-9/11 G.I.
-Bill flight training to attend an FAA part 141 certified school.
+The Veterans Administration requires veterans who are using their post-9/11 GI Bill® benefits for flight training to attend a FAA part 141 certified school.
 Again, no surprise there.
 The VA wants to pay the least sum of money for the best flight training possible.

-If the idea of big earnings and a LOT of days off as a professional pilot sounds good, let’s talk about a couple of additional points that are important to know if you are thinking of using your G.I.
-Bill benefits to learn to fly.
+If the idea of big earnings and half your days off sounds good, let’s talk about a couple of additional points that are important to know if you are thinking of using your GI Bill® benefits to learn to fly.

 The logic is that if the private pilot license was included, many veterans would simply become a private pilot for recreation and the main purpose of affording a career would never happen.
 Thinking realistically, that would actually probably happen a lot.
 A private pilot course at USAeroFlight in Greenville South Carolina, which is a part 141 certified flight school, will cost about $8,900.
 This cost of course will vary a bit depending upon student aptitude etc.